Would you like to know what’s going on in your soil or compost?

 The shredders of the soil food web, increase the surface of plant matter, others feed on fungi and/or nematodes.
 They are vital for the decomposition and nutrient cycling.
 And most intriguing to look at.

-A copepod living in biodynamic soil
+A copepod living in biodynamic compost

 = major nutrient cyclers, making nitrogen available to plants when metabolising bacteria.
 Our amoeba and flagella are highly oxygen dependent, whereas ciliates are more tolerant of anaerobic conditions.
 It’s normal and important for soil to have different ecological niches – lower oxygen conditions for example can be found inside of soil aggregates.